 Information on Metal Prints, Gallery Floats, and Gallery-Wrap Canvases

 All standard-aspect-ratio images are available as ready-to-hang prints on metal.
 Picture wire on the back allows the print to be hung from a standard picture hook.
-The aluminum sheets I use come in standard sizes that fit images with aspect ratios (ratio of height to width) of 4 to 5 and 2 to 3.
+The e-panel sheets I use come in standard sizes that fit images with aspect ratios (ratio of height to width) of 4 to 5 and 2 to 3.
 Panoramic prints on metal are available by special order.
 Please contact me for a quote.

 All of my images are available as gallery floats.
 In the gallery float style of presentation, the print is first mounted onto high-quality 1/4" medium-density fiberboard, then covered with a UV-resistant, anti-glare, protective laminate.
 The edges are lightly beveled, and a decorative black trim is applied.
 In the final step, strips of one-inch thick MDF are attached to the back.
 These strips are recessed two inches from the edge of the piece so that the finished piece appears to "float" one inch away from the wall.
 The piece is hung from a French cleat, which is positioned atop a mirror bar attached to the wall.
 All mounting hardware is included.